Founded in 2002, Charles River Alleycats is a 501(c)(3) nonprofit helping improve the lives of outdoor cats across Eastern Massachusetts.

 Rehome kittens and friendly strays through partner shelters

-By reducing the number of unsterilized cats on the streets, we give outdoor cats a healthier, safer life—while making space for friendly rescues to find homes.
+By reducing the number of unsterilized cats on the streets, we give outdoor feral cats a healthier, safer life and find space for friendly strays to transition to life indoors.

 CRA Awarded 2023 "Organization of the Year" by ACOAM

-Check Out 'The Community Cats Podcast' Interview with CRA President, Kit Lilly
+"The Community Cats Podcast" Interview with CRA President Kit Lilly

 Learn about the impact CRA has made on reducing the number of shelter intakes and euthanasia of cats.
 From the beginnings of CRA to TNR best practices to Mexico, this podcast has it all!

-Charles River Alleycats is proud to be one of many organizations supported by the Massachusetts Animal Coalition's "I Am Friendly" license plate program, which funds low-cost spay and neuter services for animals across the state.
-In 2025, CRA was awarded a grant through this program to help expand our efforts to rescue and sterilize friendly cats living on the streets.
-Every purchase of a Spay/Neuter license plate directly supports organizations like ours—saving lives and reducing overpopulation one cat at a time.
+Charles River Alleycats (CRA) is proud to be supported by the Massachusetts Animal Coalition’s “I Am Friendly” license plate program, which funds low-cost spay and neuter services across the state.
+In 2025, CRA received a grant through this program to expand our rescue and spay/neuter work for friendly cats living outdoors.
+Every Spay/Neuter plate purchase helps fund organizations like ours.